-Paul Macrae Montgomery, best known as the originator of the Time Magazine Cover Indicator, and for popularizing the Hemline Indicator of the stock market, died this weekend.
+Paul Macrae Montgomery, best known as the originator of the Time Magazine Cover Indicator, and for being the creator of the Hemline Indicator of the Stock Market, died this weekend.
 He was 72.

-Long before behavioral economics became popular, he argued that standard economic theories “overlooked the human factor in markets.”
+Long before behavioral economics became popular, Montgomery argued that standard economic theories “overlooked the human factor in markets.”

 The Time Magazine Cover Indicator — it has been broadened to include any national non-business magazines and newspapers — can operate as excellent indicators to oppose conventional wisdom.

 Universal Economics, his research publication, remains active and offers several of his reports for downloading.
 Montgomery also had been a regular contributor on television, in the New York Times, Barrons and Grant’s Interest Rate Observer.